Title: Senior Pastor

 Rev. Delman Coates is a graduate of Morehouse College (B.A. in Religion, 1995), Harvard Divinity School (Master of Divinity, 1998), and Columbia University (Master of Philosophy in Religion, 2002; Ph.D. in New Testament & Early Christianity, 2006).

-Dr. Coates is a member of the Society of Biblical Literature, the Morehouse College Board of Preachers, the NAACP, a board member of the Parents Television Council, and a board member of the National Action Network.
+Pastor Coates is founder and president of the Black Church Center for Justice & Equality (BCC), He is a board member of the Parents Television Council and the National Action Network.
+He is also a member of the Society of Biblical Literature, the Morehouse College Board of Preachers, and the NAACP.
 In 2008, TAAP honored him as one of the "20 To Watch."
 In 2012, “The Root” named Dr. Coates as one of their 100 African American achievers and influencers.
 The American Civil Liberties Union (ACLU) honored Dr. Coates in 2013 for his commitment to advancing civil rights and liberties for all.
 The same year, Ebony magazine selected him as one of their “Power 100.”

-Coates’ ministry, messages, and social activism spans a variety of media platforms.
-He has appeared on and been profiled in national media such as MSNBC, CNN, Fox News, Essence Magazine, NPR, VH1, The New York Times, and The Washington Post, and was featured in the documentary The New Black.
+Coates’s ministry, messages, and social activism spans a variety of media platforms.
+He has appeared on, and been profiled in, national media such as MSNBC, CNN, Fox News, Essence Magazine, NPR, VH1, The New York Times, The Washington Post, & Huffington Post, and is featured in the documentary The New Black.

-Dr. Coates is happily married to Yolanda Walsh Coates of San Francisco, CA for 21 years.
-She is a graduate of Spelman College and Northeastern University School of Law.
-They are the proud parents of four children: two sons, Nathaniel and Joshua, and twin daughters Ava Marie and Leah Blair.
+Dr. Coates is the proud father of four children: sons, Nathaniel and Joshua, and twin daughters, Ava Marie and Leah Blair.